 The materials and components expertise is brought by Exel Composites developing the light pole mechanics and needed composites, Premix Oy focusing on materials for integrated 5G access points, especially on antenna radomes and Lammin Windows and Doors studying radio wave propagation through building materials to establish sufficient outdoor-indoor connections.
-C2 SmartLight is dedicated to smart lighting control systems and service on top of the 5G network.
-Teleste will develop low maintenance displays and solutions for CCTV, information and advertisement.
+C2 SmartLight is dedicated to smart lighting control systems and services on top of the 5G network.
+Teleste will develop low-maintenance displays and solutions for CCTV, information, and advertisement.
 Vaisala will explore the opportunity to build cost-efficient and dense networks of compact air quality sensors and weather stations using the shared 5G infrastructure.
-Indagon will create location business cases and develop the location platform for centimeter and decimeter accuracies for 5G network for automotive and intelligent mobility applications.
-Spinverse acts as professional coordinator for this ambitious cross-technological open innovation project.
+Indagon will create location business cases and develop the location platform for centimeter and decimeter accuracies for the 5G network for automotive and intelligent mobility applications.
+Spinverse acts as a professional coordinator for this ambitious cross-technological open innovation project.

 ”The goal of the project is to enable feasible digital service business opportunities for smart city environment, both on street level and in buildings.
 Big data capacity and a platform for novel services will improve the life and security of citizens enabling also autonomic traffic in near future”, emphasizes Director of the project Juha Salmelin from Nokia Bell Labs.

-LuxTurrim5G will be the breakthrough enabler for a digital smart city ecosystem in street level deployments, building versatile technology and service platform utilizing a single flexible 5G network.
+LuxTurrim5G will be the breakthrough enabler for a digital smart city ecosystem in street-level deployments, building versatile technology and service platform utilizing a single flexible 5G network.
 As an outcome, the project brings big data capacity available and provides an open access platform for new digital services – both technology and business-wise.
-The solutions related to smart 5G light poles, small cell 5G base stations, smart 5G light pole infra and related services will be demonstrated and business base for these products created - from pioneering proof-of-concept solutions to building new potential export business for Finnish companies.
+The solutions related to smart 5G light poles, small cell 5G base stations, smart 5G light pole infra, and related services will be demonstrated, and a business base for these products created – from pioneering proof-of-concept solutions to building new potential export business for Finnish companies.

 ”LuxTurrim5G is a good example of an ecosystem project with which one can take the 5G technologies being developed in Finland to new actors and environments as well as to form a basis for new business”, says Program Manager Mika Klemettinen from Tekes.